iamtrask/iamtrask.github.io/_posts/2021-09-06-hive-mind-agi.markdown

   <li>even if we had enough compute, we wouldn't have enough energy to run that compute</li>
 </ul>

-<p>That is to say, from this perspective, solving AGI is mostly about enegy efficiency.
-We can group energy efficiency into useful groups such as:</p>
+<p>That is to say, from this perspective, solving AGI is mostly about efficiency.
+We can group efficiency into useful groups such as:</p>

 <ul>